bleroy/3d-junkyard/DecentXL/readme.md

   ![Right bracket](./Media/DecentXL-right-bracket.png)

 For our keyboards, we can't unfortunately just have correctly placed holes in the PCBs because the columns extend beyond the planes where they need to be located.
 Instead, the columns go around the PCB and fit into 3D-printed adapters that hold the PCBs in place and receive the screws.

-### Potentiometer

-The backlighting luminosity can be changed with a [2kOhms 6mm potentiometer](https://www.digikey.com/en/products/detail/cui-devices/PTN06-D02CB20/17141151) mounted on the bottom-right of the main board.

 ### Spring